water fasting: the benefits of a 5 days fast are real

 Why do you eat that at that time?

-Why do you eat breakfast?
+Do you eat breakfast?
+Why?

 Do you have to eat every 4 hours or you are “starving” if you don’t?